Skip to page content

 Walk through the doors of Saint John’s Hospice (SJH), and you will likely be greeted by Cece Robinson’s warm embrace.
 Do not let her small stature fool you; her energy and charisma light up any room she enters, making her presence impossible to overlook.

 For more than 20 years as a resident aid, Robinson has been a beloved fixture in SJH’s Good Shepherd program (GSP), embodying the respect and compassion that define the mission of one of Philadelphia’s oldest organizations serving the homeless population.
-GSP is a drug and alcohol-free, 12-bed residence for individuals experiencing homelessness who have HIV.
+GSP is a drug and alcohol-free, 12-bed residence for individuals experiencing homelessness who are medically fragile.

 She arrived at SJH in 2003 when Robinson’s son, who at the time, worked at SJH, told her about an open maintenance position.
 She was working nights at a local hospital at the time and would not get home until 1 am.